 The Management Team continues to be the main forum for decision making within the organisation.
-It met regularly throughout 2021/22 to manage statutory functions and operations, and develop, implement and monitor policies and strategies.
+It met regularly throughout 2022/23 to manage statutory functions and operations, and develop, implement and monitor policies and strategies.
 Personnel changes within the Senior Management Team were reflective of a year in which recruitment was a virtual constant.
+2022/23 welcomed the appointment of a new Depute Assessor & ERO in March 2023, with the previous Depute gaining promotion into the Assessor & ERO post, following the retirement of the long standing previous Assessor & ERO in January 2023.